zdravkov/kendo-docs/api/web/treeview.md

 ### findByUid

-Searches a TreeView for a node with the given unique identifier.
+Searches for a node with the given unique identifier.
 Applicable when the widget is bound to a [HierarchicalDataSource](/api/framework/hierarchicaldatasource).
 If you want to find a node by its `id`, use the [dataSource.get()](/api/framework/datasource#get) method and supply its uid to the `findByUid` method.